auerlab/biolibc-tools/README.md

 [MacPorts](https://www.macports.org/), [pkgsrc](https://pkgsrc.org/), etc.
 End users should install via one of these if at all possible.

-I maintain a FreeBSD port and a pkgsrc package.
+I maintain a FreeBSD port and a pkgsrc package, which is sufficient to install cleanly on virtually any POSIX platform.
+If you would like to see a biolibc-tools package in another package manager, please consider creating it yourself.
+This will be one of the easiest packages in the collection and hence a good vehicle to learn how to create packages.

 ### Installing biolibc-tools on FreeBSD: